The phrase about “greener grass” has come to communicate that we shouldn’t desire what our neighbour has; but I had a new thought the other day.

 And then I realised, “No sisi, the grass is greener because it’s consistently being watered and taken care of”.

 My neighbour loves his garden, and he puts in the work.
 In the mornings, you’ll find him in his garden, tending to it.
-In the afternoons, you’ll find his sons watering it.
+In the afternoons, it’ll be his sons you’ll find watering it.

 As a result, you’re guaranteed to find it looking green and amazing, no matter the season.